lf-lang/rfcs/text/0002-rfc-process.md

   - At some point, a member of the team will propose a "motion for final comment period" (FCP), along with a *disposition* for the RFC (merge, close, or postpone).
-    - This step is taken when enough of the tradeoffs have been discussed that the core team is in a position to make a decision.
-That does not require consensus amongst all participants in the RFC thread (which is usually impossible).
+    - This step is taken when enough of the tradeoffs have been discussed and a rough consensus has been reached, so that the core team is in a position to make a decision.
+That does not require consensus among all participants in the RFC thread (which is usually impossible).
 However, the argument supporting the disposition on the RFC needs to have already been clearly articulated, and there should not be a strong consensus *against* that position.
 Team members use their best